sofman98/bert_siamese_cleaning/README.md

 The grid search results will be stored inside the ```results/``` directory and your last trained model will be in ```results/models/last_trained_model.h5```.

 ### Interesting note:
 You can modify 3 hyper-parameters, the number of dense hidden layers (range_num_dense_layers), the optimizer (range_optimizer), and the embedding size (range_embedding_size) which is the number of nodes of a sub-model's last layer.
 These hyper-parameters are meant for the sub-models and not directly the siamese model.
 The sub-models always have a decreasing number of nodes and each layer has half the nodes of its preceding layer.
-For example, with 3 dense layers and an embedding size of 8. the structure of the sub-models would be: [32 -> 16 -> 8]
+For example, with 3 dense layers and an embedding size of 8. the structure of the sub-models would be: [32 -> 16 -> 8].
+Keep in mind that there is a Batch Normalization layer between every dense layer.

 ## Testing
 Test the model by running the following command.
 By default, it loads ```results/models/best_model.h5```.
 Please change ```path_to_model``` to use your own model.